iamprincesly/iamprincesly/README.md

 **🔭 Currently I'm working on ...**

 - [Erroran](https://github.com/iamprincesly/erroran) - An error handling middleware I made for Express app.
+My goal is to make it one of the top express middleware that catches all programming errors in production server and throw a friendly error response to the client while storing error logs in a log file for the developer to check later.
 - [Talka](https://github.com/iamprincesly/talka-api) - A social app for content creator to earn per views made with node.js.
+My goal is put smile on content creators' faces by paying them per view.
+The project is open source and I welcome any contribution to make it great.

  ---